ATGNI/RaspberryPi/Episode 4/Instructions.md

     Checksum += Value;  // Keep this running..
 }
 ```
+The code is also available [here on GitHub](Program.cs).
 It's running a simple state machine that attempts to look for the first three bytes equalling `57` then `00` then `FF`.
 If any of that fails, it resets the state machine to look for that `57`.
 So, we're ready to go!
 Click on Run and Debug on the left of Visual Studio Code.
 Then make sure you've selected `.NET Core Launch (remote)` and then click the run button to the left of it.
 After a few seconds you should see something smilar to this

 ![Debug Output](debug-output.gif)